CMeeg/gridsome-source-kentico-kontent/README.md

 #### Set a field value based on linked content items

-We saw earlier that you can [extend how field data is set](#extending-gridsomecontentitem) within a content model by overriding the `addFields` method.
-The `addFields` method receives a `node` object that represents the data from a single content item from Kentico Cloud transformed into a data structure that will be used to populate the Gridsome GraphQL data store.
+We saw earlier that you can [extend how field data is set](#extending-gridsomecontentitem) within a content model by overriding the `addFields` function.
+The `addFields` function receives a `node` object that represents the data from a single content item from Kentico Cloud transformed into a data structure that will be used to populate the Gridsome GraphQL data store.

 In the previous example we used the `item` property of the `node` to get and set field values, but the `node` object has other properties that can be used when manipulating field data.